grafana/attic/README.md

 ## Installation

-This plugin requires Grafana 4.5.0 or newer.
+This plugin requires Grafana 4.5.0 or newer (5.2.0 or newer if you are querying Azure Log Analytics).

 ## Grafana Cloud